nxtedition/create-caspar-graphics/README.md

 > function

 When Caspar sends the `stop()` command, `props.state` will change to `"STOPPING"`.
 If you don't do anything, your graphic will just be removed.
 Usually though, you'd want to take off your graphic with an animation.
-The lifceycle method `componentWillLeave` is your chance to just that.
+The lifceycle method `componentWillLeave` is your chance to do just that.

 It's important that you call the `onComplete` callback once your out animation is complete, since this is what will actually remove the graphic.